Sponsorship kicks-off with Pass-for-Cash Contest

 In his second year, Hamrick established a Football Enhancement Fund effort that committed nearly $2 million to the program.
 His efforts have also led to rapid growth and development in the Big Green Foundation and in Marshall's M Club (former student-athletes) that has increased donation levels by 50 percent.
 The M Club has increased its membership to a record 500-plus.
 Big Green membership has risen to 3,200, ranking among the top three schools in athletic fundraising club membership in Conference USA.

 He negotiated a marketing contract extension with IMG College in the summer of 2010 that poured nearly $3 million in needed facility enhancements into Marshall's athletics venues, including major video board and sound system upgrades to Edwards Stadium and significant signage and lighting improvements to the Cam Henderson Center.

 Hamrick played football at Marshall University from 1976-79, starting at linebacker his last two seasons.
-After receiving his bachelor's degree in education from MU, he earned his master's degree in sports administration from Ohio University in 1981.
+After receiving his bachelor's degree in education from Marshall, he earned his master's degree in sports administration from Ohio University in 1981.

 Hamrick is a native of Clendenin, W.Va. – in Kanawha County, near Charleston.
 He is a graduate of Herbert Hoover High School.
 He and his wife, Soletta, a Huntington native and also a Marshall graduate, reside in Barboursville, W.Va.